j0r1/GRALE2/pygrale/doc/source/example_notebooks.rst

  * Using the code from the lens potential extrapolation to obtain lenses with different MSD-like effects for different sources: `potentialextrap_multisheet.ipynb <_static/potentialextrap_multisheet.ipynb>`_

+ * This example uses the A2744 data from `Weak gravitational lensing measurements of Abell 2744 using JWST and shear measurement algorithm pyRRG-JWST <https://ui.adsabs.harvard.edu/abs/2024MNRAS.529..802H/abstract>`_ to recreate (more or less) their Fig. 6 plot that estimates the mass density from the weak lensing measurements: `a2744-wldatatest.ipynb <_static/a2744-wldatatest.ipynb>`_